 - Be prepared.
-Children are only able to focus on a task for two to five minutes per year of age, which doesn’t give an educator much time.
+Children are only able to focus on a task for two to five minutes per year of age, which doesn’t give an educator much time to work with.
 Plan out a lesson, write a script, or make an outline to guide your video.
 The video will also be easier to record if you have a specific plan.
 If you can grab the attention of your students, they’ll feel more engaged and therefore more likely to remember your lesson.

 - Edit your videos.
 A simple video tutorial would be fine unedited, but if you really want to engage your students or encourage them to think outside of the box, video editing is a great next step.
 ScreenPal offers an affordable video editor with the Deluxe or Premier subscription packages.
 With this easy-to-use program, you can cut and paste sections of your recording, add animation and images, and much more.
 If your students are struggling with a particular lesson or subject, a visually interesting video may help them learn it.
 It might even inspire students to create their own screencast videos.